pc810/webofart/README.md

 -- Designed an ingenious website to buy,sell and view art pieces.
 -- Ergonomically perform all these tasks on the basis of user's choices.
--- Featuring Top-Art-Chart on the basis of the number of views of a particular art piece.

 Dharmsinh Desai University,Nadiad [Computer Engineering]